aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/basics-of-gridweb/browsers-capabilities/_index.md

 ---
-title: Browsers Capabilities
+title: Browser Capabilities
 type: docs
 weight: 10
 url: /net/aspose-cells-gridweb/browsers-capabilities/
 keywords: GridWeb,browsers-capabilities,capability
-description: This article introduces the browser capability for GridWeb.
+description: This article introduces the browser capabilities for GridWeb.
 ai_search_scope: cells_net
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-Aspose.Cells.GridWeb is a GUI based web control that can be embedded in ASP.NET web forms like other web controls provided by the Microsoft .NET Framework.
-The most important thing about a web control is providing cross-browser support.
-Aspose.Cells.GridWeb provides cross-browser support.
+Aspose.Cells.GridWeb is a GUI‑based web control that can be embedded in ASP.NET web forms like other web controls provided by the Microsoft .NET Framework.
+The most important aspect of a web control is providing cross‑browser support.
+Aspose.Cells.GridWeb provides cross‑browser support.

 {{% /alert %}}
 ## **Comparison**
-Aspose.Cells.GridWeb is built using Microsoft .NET Framework so it is fully supported on Microsoft's Internet Explorer (IE).
+Aspose.Cells.GridWeb is built using the Microsoft .NET Framework, so it is fully supported on Microsoft’s Internet Explorer (IE).
 However, on other browsers it has minor limitations.
 This topic provides a detailed comparison of which features are supported on different browsers.

 |**Client Side Features** |**Microsoft Internet Explorer** |**Google Chrome** |**Mozilla Firefox** |**Opera** |
 | :- | :- | :- | :- | :- |